GoutamDhatrika/INX-Future-Inc-Employee-Performance-Analysis-using-Power-BI/README.md

 - Built an interactive dashboard to track and analyse employee performance based on attrition and various job roles.
 - Used complex parameters to drill down in worksheets and customization using filters and slicers.
-- Created connections, join new columns, and enable user-driven parameters for visualizations.
+- Created connections, joined new columns, and enabled user-driven parameters for visualizations.
 - Used different types of customized visualization (bar chart, pie chart, donut chart, clustered bar chart, map, slicers, tables, etc).

 ## **Dashboard**